gazebosim/docs/dome/Manipulating_models.md

 It can't, however, align a child link or anything other than the top-level model.

-With `Relative to First` selected, select two models using `Ctrl` + click (be sure you are in select mode) and then hover over any of the Align Tool buttons to see a preview of the second model aligning to the first along it's x, y or z axis.
+With `Relative to First` selected, select two models using `Ctrl` + click (be sure you are in select mode) and then hover over any of the Align Tool buttons to see a preview of the second model aligning to the first along its x, y or z axis.
 Hovering over the buttons for each axis will show a preview of where the model would end up if aligned along that axis while clicking will confirm that specific alignment.